-Robert Benda holds a Bachelor of Science Degree in Aviation Management from Metropolitan State College of Denver, a Master’s Certificate in Project Management from George Washington University, and a Master of Science Degree in Project/Program Management from the University of Management and Technology, Arlington, VA.
+Robert Benda is an active pilot and holds an ATP license with single and multi-engine privileges, Gold Seal CFI/CFII/MEI, and Advanced/Instrument Ground Instructor.
+He holds a Bachelor of Science Degree in Aviation Management from Metropolitan State College of Denver, a Master’s Certificate in Project Management from George Washington University, and a Master of Science Degree in Project/Program Management from the University of Management and Technology, Arlington, VA.

 Previously, Nancy was employed by LifeLine Pilots as office manager and secretary to the Board of Directors from 1997-2001.
 She was Executive Director of the Illinois Aviation Trades Association from 1992-1995.